 - Pick up odd jobs or overtime at work to boost your earnings.

 What to do to prepare for unexpected expenses

 While you can’t plan for every emergency, you can save up an emergency fund to ensure that you’ll have money in the bank if a larger expense does come your way.

-But if you’re caught off guard by an unexpected expense and need to take out a loan, you can avoid future debt by creating a plan to pay off that loan.
+If you’re caught off guard by an unexpected expense and need to take out a loan, you can avoid future debt by creating a plan to pay off that loan.
 It’s always a good idea to consult with a trusted financial adviser to help you get a payment plan in place based on your financial situation.
-You can also access our loan calculator to determine the monthly payments on your loan.
+You can also access Bankrate’s loan calculator to determine the monthly payments on your loan.